 The choices for treatment should be individualized and should take into account the age, activity level and the desire to return to sports which require significant amounts of cutting and pivoting or other high-speed movements.

-Surgical reconstruction involves replacing the torn ACL with a graft.
+- Surgical reconstruction involves replacing the torn ACL with a graft.
 The graft choices include using a portion of the patellar tendon, quadriceps tendon, or hamstring tendons.
 A fourth option is the use of an allograft (or tissue from a cadaver).
-Each of these graft choices are discussed more thoroughly in the UW Sports Medicine Rehabilitation Guide for Anterior Cruciate Ligament Reconstruction.

 Although most athletes can return to sports, an ACL injury causes a significant amount of time lost from sports.
 Recent research has shown a decreased risk of injury is associated with balance and proprioceptive training, but it is very unlikely that ACL injuries can be totally prevented in high demand sports.